VenireVidereVincere/NTD-code-challenge/loanpro-code-challenge/README.md

 ## Requirements to run
 In order to run the app you can either start up the Docker container with the docker files included, or you can use npm run start after having installed the dependencies.

-If you would like to use the docker approach, use the following commands:
+### Docker
+Make sure to open the docker-compose file and edit the following env variable to your own in order for it to work.
+You can leave the placeholder in, the app will run but no operations will be possible:

+- REACT_APP_API_URL=the url for your backend...

+Make sure the url does not have a trailing forwardslash!: www.url.com is ok, www.url.com/ is not.

 - docker-compose build
 - docker-compose up

-If you would like to run it locally with npm, use the following commands:
+### Non-containerized
+Make sure to add an .env file at the root of your project with the following:

+- REACT_APP_API_URL=the url for your backend...

+Make sure the url does not have a trailing forwardslash!: www.url.com is ok, www.url.com/ is not.

 - npm install
 - npm run start

 For both approaches you have to make sure you're at the root of the project.

-If you intend to run it locally with npm, you will have to add a .env file at the root of the project with the following variable:

-- REACT_APP_API_URL=the url for your backend...

 ## Routes
 The project has 3 routes: